Joe2308/milestone-2-solanew-pv-systems/README.md

 1. **As a home owner** I have found the cost of my electricity has begun to rise.
 On performing a google search I am presented with the welcoming and informative SolaNew PV Systems.
 I find technology and electronics intimidating and I Just want to know if solar panels will be a good investment.
-On entering the website I am presented with an eye catching image and a button below that says try our solar savings calculator.
+On entering the website I am presented with an eye catching image and a button below that says "try our solar savings calculator".
 The calculator is easy to use and it tells me exactly how much I can save.
 This has encouraged me to get in touch through the company's contact form and begin my renewable energy journey.

 1. **As a business owner** I am interested in lowering my overheads as well as lower my carbon footprint.
 I find the website is very easy to navigate and the information is very informative and jargon free.
 The use of text hidden with read more buttons allowed me not be overwhelmed with information on my first visit.
 The navigation menu followed me to each section and it was very easy to find the information that I needed.
 The addition of a google maps location allowed me to visit the showroom directly for a full demo.

-1. **As a new company** I want to market to our client and employees that we are a modern company playing our part in the environment.
+1. **As a new company** I want to market to our clients and employees that we are a modern company playing our part in the environment.
 We are interested in installing electric car chargers for our employees and would like these chargers to powered by solar energy.
 The website offered me great information and I was swiftly guided along through each section feeling I knew a bit more about solar energy.
 I was compelled to fill out the contact form where I was presented with a success message.
 A member of the sales team was very quick to reply and take my order.

 1. **As a quantity surveyor** I am given the task of pricing for solar panels on a large social housing scheme.
 SolaNew PV System's website caught my eye.
 The solar energy calculator is a great touch that allowed me to get direct information on savings for my project without the need of a science degree!
 I was able to include this data in a monthly pricing and progress report for my employer.
 My employer gave the green light to offer the installation project to SolaNew PV systems.